Table of Contents

 Ernie Pyle

-On a permanent stone monument on Shima it was written: ‘at this spot the 77th Infantry Division lost a buddy Ernie Pyle 18 April 1945’.
-His new way or reporting things from the WWII continued to influence American war reporters during the Vietnam War and also beyond.
-He was burried in the National Memorial Cemetery of the Pacific in Honolulu.
+On a permanent stone monument on Shima, it is written: “At this spot, the 77th Infantry Division lost a buddy — Ernie Pyle, 18 April 1945.”
+His groundbreaking style of reporting from World War II continued to influence American war correspondents during the Vietnam War and beyond.
+He was buried in the National Memorial Cemetery of the Pacific in Honolulu.

 Visiting San Pietro Infine:WHAT YOU MUST KNOW